HL7/davinci-deqm/source/pages/indv-reporting.md

 ### How Much Data Should be Sent
 {:.no_toc}

+In general, reporting assumes that Reporters know what measures they select in order to meet their reporting requirements.
 A quality program supporting the individual reporting scenario will often provide prescriptive guidelines that define additional data, outside the smoking gun, that may or must be sent (such as the complete